Skip to content

 Command Substitution

-Command substitution allows you to capture the output of commands and use it as part of another command or assignment.
+Command substitution allows you to capture the output of a command and use it as part of another command or assignment.
 Bash provides two syntaxes for command substitution: $(...) and backticks (`...`).

 Guidelines

-• Avoid Backticks: Avoid using backticks for command substitution.
+• Avoid Using Backticks: DO NOT use backticks for command substitution.

 Advantages of $(...)

-• Improved Readability: The $(...) format is visually clearer, making scripts easier to read and understand, especially as commands become more complex.
+• Improved Readability: $(...) is visually clearer, making scripts easier to read, particularly as commands grow in complexity.

-• Easier Nesting: Facilitates the nesting of multiple commands without the syntactic awkwardness associated with backticks.
+• Easier Nesting: Facilitates nesting multiple commands without the syntactic awkwardness associated with backticks.

-• Enhanced Safety: The $(...) syntax is more robust and less prone to errors, particularly in complex command substitutions.
+• Enhanced Safety: More robust and less prone to errors, especially in complex command substitutions.

 Examples